 Mahan CM, Kang HK, Dalager NA, Heller JM.
 Anthrax vaccination and self-reported symptoms, functional status, and medical conditions in the National Health Survey of Gulf War Era Veterans and Their Families.
 Ann Epidemiol 2004;14:81–88.

 Kang HK, Natelson BH, Mahan CM, Lee KY, Murphy FM.
-Post-traumatic stress disorder and chronic fatigue syndrome-like illness among Gulf War veterans: A population based survey of 30,000 veterans.
+Post-traumatic stress disorder and chronic fatigue syndrome-like illness among Gulf War Veterans: A population based survey of 30,000 Veterans.
 Am J Epidemiol 2003;157:141–148.

 Young HA, Simmens SJ, Kang HK, Mahan CM, Levine PH.
-Factor analysis of fatiguing syndrome in Gulf War era veterans: implications for etiology and pathogenesis.
+Factor analysis of fatiguing syndrome in Gulf War era Veterans: Implications for etiology and pathogenesis.
 J Occup Environ Med 2003;45:1268–1273.

 Kang HK, Mahan CM, Lee KY, Murphy FM, Simmens SJ, Young HA, Levine PH.
-Evidence for a deployment related Gulf War syndrome by factor analysis.
+Evidence for a deployment-related Gulf War syndrome by factor analysis.
 Arch Environ Health 2002;57:61-68.

-Kang HK, Magee C, Mahan C, Lee K, Murphy F, Jackson L, et al. Pregnancy outcomes among U.S. Gulf War veterans: A population-based survey of 30,000 veterans.
+Kang HK, Magee C, Mahan C, Lee K, Murphy F, Jackson L, Matanoski G. Pregnancy outcomes among U.S. Gulf War Veterans: A population-based survey of 30,000 Veterans.
 Ann Epidemiol 2001;11:504–511.

 Kang HK, Mahan CM, Lee KY, Magee CA, Murphy FM.
-Illnesses among United States veterans of the Gulf War: A population-based survey of 30,000 veterans.
+Illnesses among United States Veterans of the Gulf War: A population-based survey of 30,000 Veterans.
 J Occup Environ Med 2000;42:491–501.